Azure/CanadaPubSecALZ/docs/archetypes/generic-subscription.md

 ### Resource Tags and Preferred Naming Convention

 1. Specify the desired custom values for the **resourceTags** properties.
 You may also include any additional name value pairs of tags required.
-Generally, these tags can be modified and even replaced as required, and should also align to the Tagging policy set paramters at: [Generic Subscription](https://github.com/Azure/CanadaPubSecALZ/blob/main/docs/archetypes/generic-subscription.md).
+Generally, these tags can be modified and even replaced as required, and should also align to the Tagging policy set paramters at: [Tag Policy](https://github.com/Azure/CanadaPubSecALZ/blob/main/policy/custom/definitions/policyset/Tags.parameters.json).

 2. Addtionally, you can customize default resources and resource group names with any specific preferred naming convention, as indicated by the item **2** circles shown below.